dahoum/Nursery/Product.md

 # (Digital) Product

-Digital product is a product like any product.
-The difference is that in its core there is software.
-And that this software is surrounded by a surounding specific to digital products.
+`Digital Product` is a product like any `Product`.

+The difference between a `Digital Product` a `Non-Digital Product` is that the core of a `Digital Product` is `software`.

+Thus a `Digital Product` is developed, delivered, supported and maintained following the laws and practices of `software`.

 ## Ideation

-As w/ any product, the digital products begin in two major ways.
+As w/ `Non-Digital Products`, the `Digital Products` begin in two major ways.
 In practice they are usually interwoven.
 Observing them separately helps the understanding.

 ### Idea First

 The Idea First beginning starts w/ an idea, which later is implemented, partially or fully, in software.

-### Technology First
+### Software First

-The Technology First beginning strts w/ a a technological innovation, which later becomes a base for an idea or is matched to a problem.
+The Software First way begins w/ a software innovation, which later becomes a base for an idea or is matched to a problem.

 We say technology, because digital products are in fact not only software, and applications, that become possible in software, are frequently underpinned by progress in hardware, which enables the software to do certain things.